-Preikestolen, Kjeragbolten (or Kjerag), and Trolltunga may sound like strange foreign words, but these are the names of three of Norway’s most famous hikes.
+These may sound like strange foreign words, but they are three of Norway’s famous, death-defying, and iconic “rock stars”.

 Preikestolen (Pulpit Rock) is a protruding cliff with sheer drops on three sides plunging over 600m (nearly 2000ft) above the Lysefjorden (the fjord of light)!

 Kjeragbolten (or Kjerag) refers to a boulder or rock wedged between two vertical cliffs nearly 1000m (over 3000ft) above their base near the head of the Lysefjord!

 And Trolltunga (Troll Tongue) is a protruding rock sticking out of a cliff rim with a sheer drop of about 700m (about 2300ft) above the lake Ringedalsvetnet!

 These three famous rock formations have become iconic bucket-list attractions in Norway because they provide for dramatic Instagram photos that seem to defy death.